TzuChieh/Photon-v2/Main/Documentation/feature_overview.md

 ![Anisotropic Microfacet Comparison](Example/anisotropic_0_0p2.jpg "A comparison between anisotropic microfacet BRDFs.
 Left: Roughness = (0.2, 0).
 Middle: Roughness = (0.2, 0.2).
 Right: Roughness = (0, 0.2).")

-### Abraded Translucent
+### Abraded Translucent {#abraded_translucent}

 Since the aforementioned microfacet theory is just a description of microgeometry, it can be applied to the case of light transmission with some modifications @cite Walter:2007:Microfacet.
 The most prominent change is that for each shading point, we now need to trace two paths instead of one, for reflection and transmission, respectively.
 Much of the code for handling reflection can be reused, but not for transmission (it requires an additional BTDF).
 This is one of the reasons why the abraded [opaque](@ref ph::AbradedOpaque) and [translucent](@ref ph::AbradedTranslucent) materials do not share a common base class.
+As with its [opaque variant](@ref abraded_opaque), this material also supports VNDF-based sampling @cite Dupuy:2023:Sampling in addition to ordinary NDF-based sampling.
 This microfacet-based translucent material is effective for modeling frosted glass.
 Currently, only single-bounce lighting inside the microgeometry is simulated.
 Multi-bounce lighting within the microgeometry will be incorporated in the near future.

 | ![Microfacet Glass](Example/microfacet_glass_0p2.jpg) | ![Microfacet Glass Rougher](Example/microfacet_glass_0p6.jpg) |
 | :------------------: | :------------------: |